OSSDeveloper/tsti/README.md

 # tsti

-#NOTE: Under Development - NOT TO BE USED YET
+##NOTE: Under Development - NOT TO BE USED YET

 ###Technical Indicators for stock market analysis written in Type Script.

+### Written from ground-up for precision.

 ## Installation